Charles Goodell: Congressional career

-In 1970, the New York Republican Party was split deeply over the issue of the Second New Right conservatism of much of the grassroots support for the party versus the perceived liberalism of the party organization, leadership, and Governor Rockefeller himself.
-While Rockefeller's supporters were strong enough within the party and its regular organization to assure Goodell's receiving the party's nomination for what would be his first full term, conservative activists left the party en masse to support someone farther to the right.
-Additionally, then Vice-President Spiro T. Agnew, alluding to Goodell's shift from moderate-conservative Republican to liberal Republican, went so far as to call him the "Christine Jorgensen of the Republican Party," analogizing his ideological shift to Jorgensen's highly publicized gender reassignment.
-Goodell was not discouraged.
-Running under the slogan "Senator Goodell — He's too good to lose", he received the nomination of the Liberal Party as well as that of the regular Republican organization, an electoral fusion allowed under New York law.
+In 1970, the New York Republican Party was split deeply over the issue of the Second New Right conservatism of much of the grassroots support for the party versus the perceived liberalism of the party organization, leadership and Governor Rockefeller himself.
+While Rockefeller's supporters were strong enough within the party and its regular organization to assure that Goodell would receive the party's nomination for his first full term, many conservative activists left the party to support candidates farther to the right.
+Vice President Spiro Agnew called Goodell the "Christine Jorgensen of the Republican Party," comparing his ideological shift to Jorgensen's highly publicized sex-change operation.
+Goodell ran under the slogan "Senator Goodell—He's too good to lose" and received the nomination of the Liberal Party as well as that of the regular Republican organization, an electoral fusion allowed under New York law.

-One television ad aired by Goodell's campaign just before election day in 1970 contrasted his record with his two opponents.
-A voice over the graphics said "New York voters face real choices in this year's Senate election: Congressman Richard Ottinger, the Democratic candidate, who has sponsored two pieces of legislation in six years in the House.
-Republican Senator Charles Goodell, who has sponsored forty-four major pieces of legislation in twenty-two months in the Senate.
-Conservative nominee James L. Buckley, who has an economic plan for the nineteenth century.
-Those are your choices on election day: the light weight; the heavy weight; and the dead weight."